cncf/clomonitor/docs/architecture.md

 # Architecture

-This document describes the architecture of **CloMonitor**, detailing each of the components, what they do and where they are located in the source repository.
+This document describes the architecture of **CLOMonitor**, detailing each of the components, what they do and where they are located in the source repository.

 ## Repository layout